ucsd-ccbb/qiimp/README.md

         * However, it is more often an indication that not all expected configuration information for environment and sample type packages has been properly placed in the `settings/packages` directory.
         * Thus, each such warning should be checked to ensure that it is expected.

-    * When the metadata wizard is accessible, a `server ready` message will be printed to `STDOUT`
+    * When the QIIMP server is accessible, a `server ready` message will be printed to `STDOUT`

-8. Access the metadata wizard through a browser at the URL of your instance + the port number, e.g. `http://ec2-18-236-71-136.us-west-2.compute.amazonaws.com:8181/`
+8. Access QIIMP through a browser at the URL of your instance + the port number, e.g. `http://ec2-18-236-71-136.us-west-2.compute.amazonaws.com:8181/`

-9. If desired (when done using it), stop the metadata wizard by typing `Ctrl+c` on the server command line
+9. If desired (when done using it), stop the QIIMP server by typing `Ctrl+c` on the server command line